ANL-CEEESA/MIPLearn/README.md

 * **MIPLearn provides a reference implementation of a *Learning-Enhanced Solver*,** which can use the above problem specification to automatically predict, based on previously solved instances: (i) partial solutions which are likely to work well as MIP starts, (ii) an initial set of lazy constraints to enforce and (iii) affine subspaces where the solution is likely to reside.
 This process is entirely transparent to the user: the most suitable ML models are automatically selected, trained and cross-validated with no user intervention.

 * **MIPLearn is customizable and extensible**.
 For MIP and ML researchers exploring new techniques to accelerate MIP performance based on historical data, each component of the reference solver can be individually replaced or customized.
-The reference solver can use many open-source and commercial MIP solvers as backend, including Cbc, SCIP, CPLEX and Gurobi.

 * **MIPLearn provides a set of benchmark problems and random instance generators,** covering applications from different domains, which can be used to quickly evaluate new learning-enhanced MIP techniques in a measurable and reproducible way.